Tirukoneswaram Temple © Umapathy

 The ancient port city of Trincomalee (affectionately called Trinco), on the northeast coast of Sri Lanka, has a perfect natural harbour, which has made the town a prize to be fought over by foreign powers for generations.
 The Danes first took the trophy in 1617 on behalf of the Dutch, but the Portuguese put up a fort and staked their claim a few years later.

 By the mid-17th century the port was Dutch again, until the British and French both had a turn at occupation in the late 18th century.
-During the Second World War the harbour was a strategic British naval base, and now is home to the Sri Lankan Navy.
-The beaches in the area, especially those north of Trincomalee at Nilaveli and Uppuveli, are broad, soft and white, lapped by warm gentle waters.
-Among the sights to visit is Fort Frederick, built by the Portuguese, and Wellington House, once home to the Duke of Wellington.
-The Tirukoneswaram Temple is an important modern Hindu shrine at Swami Rock.
+During the Second World War the harbour was a strategic British naval base, and it is now home to the Sri Lankan Navy.
+The beaches in the area, especially those north of Trincomalee at Nilaveli and Uppuveli, are broad, soft and white, lapped by warm, gentle waters.
+The region is a popular beach resort destination for tourists, as the coastline really is very beautiful, and the natural pleasures can be combined with some good cultural sightseeing in Trinco.